IDMNYU/solarserver/charge_controller_data_tracer/README.md

 This section explains how to set up a local server in Raspberry Pi and display the data as a graph using JavaScript and html.

 ### Setup websever
 Please refer to [Set up an Apache web server](https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/2) and setup a web server on your RaspberyPi.
+Also finish [Install PHP](https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/3).

 ### Display data
-To display data, we use `index.html`, `data` folder, and `js` folder.
+To display data, we use `index.php`, `data` folder, and `js` folder.
 Here we show two ways to do it, so you can choose the one you like: either place necessary files in the appropriate location or edit the apache server configuration to properly specify the path of the files.

 #### Put files in the appropriate location
 By default, the apache server will refer to `/var/www/html/`.
-So one way is put all the necessary files (`index.html`, `data` folder, and `js` folder) under `/var/www/html/`.
+So one way is put all the necessary files (`index.php`, `data` folder, and `js` folder) under `/var/www/html/`.

 This method is easy, but has the disadvantage of being cumbersome to update files.

 #### Edit the apache server configuration
 Rather than moving the file to the proper location as described above, this method changes the Apache's settings and changes the path that the server refers to.
 For more information, please refer to [Changing apache2 document root in ubuntu 14.x](https://julienrenaux.fr/2015/04/06/changing-apache2-document-root-in-ubuntu-14-x/).

 ## Notes
 All codes are still in progress.